clarkcb/xsearch/README.md

   Python does have some limited but nice functional capabilities too, such as lambdas and for-comprehensions.
-I find it and Ruby to be very similar, with pluses and minuses on both sides (more on that below), but suffice it to say that I would probably pick Python over Ruby, not because I think it's superior, but because I have more experience in it and prefer some of its syntax.
+I find it and Ruby to be very similar, with pluses and minuses on both sides (more on that below), but suffice it to say that I would probably choose to use Python over Ruby for tools like this one, not because I think it's superior, but because I have more experience in it and prefer some of its syntax.

 * [Ruby](https://www.ruby-lang.org/) -
   I first learned some Ruby when I was taking a look at Ruby On Rails.
 I was